 The Nafpliots will tell you that the eagle flies over Argos using only one wing.
 The other wing is placed over its eyes, because it doesn’t want to see what lies below.
-And no, Nafplio’s neighbour town is no beauty, but has an interesting history: It is said that this is the oldest continually inhabited city in Europe.
+And no, Nafplio’s neighbour town is no stunning beauty, but the city center has recently received a formidable facelift, and has now become a really pleasant place to be.
+And more: Argos has an interesting history: It is said that this is the oldest continually inhabited city in Europe.
 Because of the almost everlasting time people have lived here (6000 years), it is quite impossible to tear down a house in Argos, unless you have a lot of time and money.
 There are valuable remains of previous eras under almost every house, so the archaeologists are often called out – and come when they (eventually) find time.
 This makes it easier to patch up, not demolish, the houses that need excessive rehabilitation or renovation.

-A jumble of narrow streets, houses and shops make it almost impossible to find your way, but the city still has a certain charm that you’ll notice if you spend some time here.
+A jumble of narrow streets, houses and shops make it almost impossible to find your way, but the city has a certain charm that you’ll notice if you spend some time here, just not drive through.
 And just as Nafplio, Argos has a huge market where you can buy food, clothing, etc. Wednesdays and Saturdays, and also a good selection of shops and nice squares with welcoming cafes.

 Argos was a powerful city in Mycenaean times, and an equally powerful city-state in ancient times.
 And as we already mentioned, Argos has 6000 years of history, so you could easily spend some time here.
 Two large and several small sites are spread throughout Argos, and it’s impossible not to stumble upon an ancient or antique remain in this city, no matter where you go.
 We’ll mention only the most important sites here: